Searching for specific resources

 Tips for finding standards

-• Standards are regularly updated so make sure you have the current version.
-Databases will make it clear if a standard is current or historical.
+• Standards are updated often, so make sure you are using the most recent version.
+Databases will tell you if a standard is current or if it has been replaced by a newer one

 Case studies